-However, Louisiana courts have found that extraordinary physical stress and strain is not essential to the definition of a disabling accident.
+However, Louisiana Courts have found that extraordinary physical stress and strain are not essential to the definition of a disabling accident.

 There need be no disabling event which is different either in kind or intensity from the regular working experiences of the claimant.

 Nevertheless, while an accident can be found to exist when heavy lifting or strenuous effort cause or contribute to a physical breakdown, the employee is still required to “identify the event marking the time when one can identify an injury.”